 The Traction Control System (TCS) limits wheel spin.
-The system is on when the vehicle is started.
+The system turns on automatically every time the vehicle is started.

 The StabiliTrak system assists with directional control of the vehicle in difficult driving conditions.
-The system is on when the vehicle is started.
+The system also turns on automatically every time the vehicle is started.

-- To turn off TCS, press and release so on the centre console.
-Illuminates in the instrument cluster and the appropriate DIC message displays.
-See Ride Control System Messages \$\phi\$ 147. - Press and release 🗫 again to turn TCS back on. - To turn off both TCS and StabiliTrak, press and hold ♣ on the centre console until ♣ and ຝ illuminate in the instrument
+- To turn off TCS, press and release Some on the centre console behind the gear lever.

-Press and release \$\overline{\mathcal{E}}^{\text{or}}\$ again to turn on both systems.
+Comes on in the instrument cluster and the appropriate DIC message is displayed.
+See Ride Control System Messages

-See Traction Control/Electronic Stability Control \$\dip 208\$.
+140. - To turn off both TCS and StabiliTrak, press and hold \\ until \\ and \\ come on in the instrument cluster and the

-The vehicle has Driver Mode Control.
-See Driver Mode Control \Rightarrow 210.
+• Press and release 🕏 again to turn on both systems.